West Virginia Recording Laws: Consent Rules and Penalties

 Recording Calls Across State Lines

-If you’re in West Virginia calling someone in a two-party consent state, the stricter law typically applies.
-Important: West Virginia borders two two-party consent states:
+If you are in West Virginia calling someone in a two-party consent state, the stricter law typically applies.
+West Virginia borders two states with stricter recording requirements:

-Best practice: When calling people in two-party consent states (especially neighboring MD and PA), either inform them or get explicit consent to be safe.
+Best practice: When calling people in two-party consent states, especially neighboring Maryland and Pennsylvania, either inform the other party you are recording or obtain explicit consent before doing so.

 Business Call Recording

-West Virginia businesses can record calls for quality assurance, training, or compliance.
-While not legally required, many businesses choose to provide notice.
-Consent can be obtained through:
+West Virginia businesses can record calls for quality assurance, training, or compliance purposes.
+While not legally required under state law, many businesses choose to provide notice as a best practice.
+Common methods for obtaining consent include:

 - A periodic beep tone during the call